v-rolich/translator/README.md

 - Use Poetry as packaging and dependency manager
 - Add cashing (before we should test current realisation with indexing.
 It must work really fast)
 - Add user authentication via external service or 3rd party
-- use poetry to declare, manage and install dependencies
+- Use poetry to declare, manage and install dependencies